 Praised for her “moving, involved expression,” Atlanta-born soprano Kellie Motter is becoming known as a versatile artist in repertoire ranging from baroque to contemporary.
 She is a recent graduate of Indiana University’s Jacobs School of Music, where she held the prestigious Georgina Joshi Graduate Fellowship and served as an Associate Instructor of Voice.

-Kellie's 2021-2022 season includes collaborations with Des Moines Metro Opera in Barrie Kosky's acclaimed production of The Magic Flute, where she covers Pamina and Second Lady, and in the role of Caroline in workshop performances of A Thousand Acres by Kristin Kuster.
+Kellie's previous season included collaborations with Des Moines Metro Opera in Barrie Kosky's acclaimed production of The Magic Flute, where she covers Pamina and Second Lady, and in the role of Caroline in workshop performances of A Thousand Acres by Kristin Kuster.
 She debuts with Ballet Des Moines as the soprano soloist in the world premiere of Beau Kenyon's Of Gravity and Light.
 She also appears in concert with the Grinnell Symphony Orchestra as Ilia in selections from Mozart's Idomeneo.

 Highlights of her 2020-2021 season included her return to Des Moines Metro Opera, where she covered the role of Thalie in Rameau's Platée, a concert of operatic favorites with the La Porte County Symphony Orchestra under the baton of Gary Wedow, and various recital appearances in Nashville, Tennessee.
 In the 2019-2020 season, Kellie performed with Opera Iowa as Queen of the Night and First Lady in their touring production of The Magic Flute, and joined the roster of Apprentice Artists at Des Moines Metro Opera for their virtual summer season.